 Students commuting to campus from outside of Louisville: Unless relocating to Louisville, students taking modular or evening classes are only required to attend Orientation if they live within a 1 hour driving radius of campus.

-New online students are invited to this optional information session, designed as a supplement for orientation and hosted by staff of our Global Campus.Register Now
+New online students are invited to these optional information sessions held multiple times throughout the year and designed as a supplement for orientation and hosted by staff of our Global Campus.View Upcoming Webinars

 See below for important academic and payment deadlines.